Ikjott/Sentiment-Analysis-Movie/README.md

-# sentiment-analysis by Robin Singh Patiyal
+# sentiment-analysis by Ikjot Singh

 ## Sentiment analysis using NLP and Flask